Table of contents

 To teach expertise

 Many businesses lack expertise in certain departments and need a consultant’s help to drive growth.
+This can be true of small business and much larger organisations.
 In these situations, you’re hired to come in and educate staff on processes that elevate their business.

 To identify problems